Adamsville, Tennessee: Parks and recreation

 Established in 1998, the Adamsville Recreation & Parks Department maintains flag and American football leagues, a cheerleading team, basketball and soccer teams.
-The town also offers other sports for youth and adults including softball and baseball.
+The city also offers other sports for youth and adults including softball and baseball.
 Every year the department plans a 5K run to coincide with the annual Buford Pusser Memorial Festival.
 The city park, also named after Buford Pusser, sits on land that was founded as a sandlot and horse barn by Pusser and the Adamsville Jaycees in 1973.
 The city park formed out of a fundraiser which featured musicians George Jones and Tammy Wynette, and continued funding and grants go towards improving the park.
 The city park has a lighted basketball court and tennis courts, a playground, three ball fields, an open-air pavilion, grills and picnic tables, and a walking track.
 Shiloh Golf Course is an 18-hole golf course.
 The golf course is on historical land: the number two and number four greens lie along the road where General Lew Wallace marched his three brigades to the Battle of Shiloh on April 6, 1862.

 The department also maintains a senior center which distributes Meals on Wheels and related services.
 The Marty community center is also maintained by the Recreation & Parks department for public use and also has live entertainment, including the monthly Adamsville Bluegrass Jamboree.

 Government

 Adamsville's government consists of the following: a City Commission, a mayor, and four commissioners.
 Every two years elections are held on the first Saturday of October, and the mayor and commissioners serve four year staggered terms.
-The town also has a city administrator, who serves in a full-time paid position overseeing general day-to-day needs of the city business.
+The city also has a city administrator, who serves in a full-time paid position overseeing general day-to-day needs of the city business.